kunenemdu/GuildedRoseChallenge/README.md

 **Bonus points**
-Beyond the primary goal feel free add any additional functionalty that would showcase your greatest skills.
+Beyond the primary goal feel free to add any additional functionalty that would showcase your greatest skills.
 For example if you are great with UI, you could add a shiny front end.
 Databases your thing? - great, add some persistance!